systematic-magic/AgingPubMed/research_papers_html.rst

 	- Check that each table has at least 1 callout in the text.

+	- Check that table callouts appear in linear order throughout the manuscript.
+1, 2, 3 and so on.
+Once a table has initially been called out, it can be called out again in any order.
+For example, 1, 2, 3, 1, 2, 4 is OK.

-	If one or more callouts are missing in the text, please contact author.
+	If one or more callouts are missing or are being called out of linear order in the text, please contact author.

 ..
 Important::